November 5, 2024

 • One of my parents passed recently and I've had to come to terms with what that means for me, as I have a mostly removed relationship with most of my family.

 So the biggest catalyst for some of the work and personal changes started early last spring.
 That was when I re-discovered the research behind psychedelics and mental health.
 I remember studying in my undergrad how psychedelics were researched in the 60s and 70s, then shut down by government and it always stuck with me a little bit.
-A number of years ago, I had a call to pursue ayahuasca ceremony, but chose not to at this time.
+A number of years ago, I had a call to pursue ayahuasca ceremony, but chose not to at that time.

 So last spring, I started a string of interactions with psychedelics and related medicines that progressed from psilocybin microdosing to ketamine therapy to a bufo molecule experience and recently to an ayahuasca retreat.
 All this, in tandem with a lot of therapy and inner work, has been truly transformative in many ways.